milestone-hafnia/trainer-classification/README.md

     cd [SOME_DESIRED_PATH]
     git clone https://github.com/Data-insight-Platform/recipe-classification

-## Install Package Manage and Install Virtual Environment
+## Install Package Manager and Install Virtual Environment
 Install the new and amazing 'uv' package manager.
 Follow the official installation or use below command to install on macOS or Linux.